 - 1) Complete all of the courses as outlined in the official Curriculum Standards, - 2) Earn the minimum required total semester hours, - 3) Maintain a grade point average of 2.0 or better in the program of study.
-Some programs also require a grade of "C" or better on required courses, and - 4) Submit an application for graduation.
+Some programs also require a grade of "C" or better on required courses; all nursing programs require a grade of "B" or better, and - 4) Submit an application for graduation.